junxit/us-congress-bills-111/metadata.md

 - 2010-02-25 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-02-25 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 68). (text: CR 2/23/2010 H687)
 - 2010-02-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 68).(text: CR 2/23/2010 H687)
+- 2010-03-01 — Received in the Senate and referred to the Committee on the Judiciary.